Gang de la Brise de Mer

-The gang de la Brise de Mer was one of the most powerful Corsican criminal organizations.
+The Gang de la Brise de Mer was one of the most powerful Corsican criminal organizations.
 Based in Northern Corsica, the gang controls various activities (racketeering, slots machines traffic, laundering, night clubs, gambling clubs, casinos, etc.) in Corsica, but also in the South of France, in Paris, in Italy, in Occidental African countries (Gabon, Mali, Cameroon, etc.), and in Latin American countries.

 The gang's moniker came from a Bastia cafe called La Brise de Mer ("the sea breeze"), where they held meetings throughout the 1970s.

-The gang is well known for its spectacular, violent armed robberies in Corsica, France and the rest of Europe.
-The robbery of the UBS bank in Geneva, Switzerland in 1990; the attack on a Securipost trunk in 1991 and the robbery of Air France Mercure in 1992 are probably the most important robberies of the gang.
+The gang is well known for its spectacular, brutally armed robberies and deadly battle with rival gangs or massacre in Corsica, France and the rest of Europe.
+The robbery of the UBS bank in Geneva, Switzerland in 1990; the deadly shootout with rival gang member near a Securipost trunk in 1991 leaves 25 people dead.and the robbery including massacre at Air France Mercure leaves 16 people killed in 1992 and this incident are probably the most a deadliest robberies of the gang.

 The "Brise de Mer" is also suspected of involvement in the murders in 2001 of members of Armata Corsa, a separatist Corsican armed group.

 Around ten families or clans constitute the "Brise de Mer" organization.
 Its capital is estimated to be between 120 and 150 million Euros.
 This money is invested in Corsica (in illegal activities like racketeering etc. but also legal activities like tourism and construction business) and the rest of France, through the running of night clubs, bars and illegal slots machines (principally in the Southern France cities like Marseille, Aix-en-Provence, Toulon) and gambling clubs in Paris.
 Other investments are casino activities in Africa, Latin America and Italy.

 In 2001, several gangsters escaped from a prison near Bastia by sending fake faxes from a judge ordering their release.

 Since 2008, several important suspected members of the gang (Richard Casanova, Daniel Vittini, Francis Mariani, Pierre-Marie Santucci) have been killed during violent conflicts among the various Corsican gangs.

+Origins

+The Gang de la Brise de Mer began in the late 1970s, when a group of young Corsican criminals started meeting at a bar in Bastia’s old port called La Brise de Mer, run by Antoine Castelli.
+In the beginning, their crimes were small and often clumsy.
+For example during one early robbery, they forgot to bring their weapons.
+As Corsica grew more unstable, the group became more organized, moving from petty crime to larger operations.
+Their rise began on September 10, 1981, with the assassination of Louis Memmi, who was a leading crime figure.
+It marked the start of their influence over Corsican organized crime.

+Key Members or Pillars of the Brise de Mer

+Francis Mariani was a prominent member of the Brise de Mer.
+Known for his influence and strong personality, he played a key leadership role within the group.